-- 5.61 It is a requirement of HRA that effects are considered 'in combination' rather than purely in isolation.
+- 5.86 It is a requirement of HRA that effects are considered 'in combination' rather than purely in isolation.
 To a large extent in combination effects are captured by the recreational or other catchments identified around the SACs and SPAs discussed in the appropriate assessment.
-For example, the purpose of the recreational catchments identified around New Forest SAC/SPA, Salisbury Plain SPA and the Solent European sites is explicitly to capture the large number of small developments which will have no effect on these sites by themselves but collectively amount to an adverse effect on integrity without mitigation.
-The same is true for the surface water catchments around Emer Bog SAC, the Solent European sites and the River Itchen SAC, and the functionally-linked land catchment around Mottisfont Bats SAC.
-Therefore, in combination effects have effectively already been captured in the HRA from growth in Test Valley in combination with growth in the following other Local Plans: - New Forest Local Plan 2016-2036: Part 1 Planning Strategy Adopted 202087 which sets the target to provide at least 10,420 additional homes in Policy STR5: Meeting our housing needs, - Wiltshire Core Strategy Adopted 201588 which sets the indicative housing requirement target for Wiltshire at 42,000 homes in Core Policy 2: Delivery strategy. - Wiltshire is also currently working on an emerging Local Plan Review which went to pre-submission consultation on 27th September 202389 and will update the housing numbers and employment land requirements in Wiltshire. - Basingstoke and Deane Local Plan 2011-2029 Adopted 201690 which outlines the provision of 15,300 new dwellings in Policy SS1 Scale and Distribution of New Housing. - Eastleigh Local Plan 2016-2036 Adopted 202291 which has identified the minimum requirement of dwellings for Eastleigh to be 14,580 in Strategic Policy S2, Approach to new development. - Southampton City Centre Action Plan, Adopted 201592 outlines a requirement for 5,450 dwellings in Policy AP 9 Housing Supply.
+For example, the purpose of the recreational catchments identified around New Forest SAC/SPA/Ramsar, Salisbury Plain SPA and the Solent Habitat sites is explicitly to capture the large number of small developments which will have no effect on these sites by themselves but collectively amount to an adverse effect on integrity without mitigation.
+The same is true for the water catchments around Emer Bog SAC, the Solent Habitat sites and the River Itchen SAC, and the functionally-linked land catchment around Mottisfont Bats SAC.
+Therefore, in combination effects have effectively already been captured in the HRA from growth in Test Valley in combination with growth in the following other Local Plans: - New Forest Local Plan 2016-2036: Part 1 Planning Strategy Adopted 2020100 which sets the target to provide at least 10,420 additional homes in Policy STR5: Meeting our housing needs, along with consideration of the work on an emerging Local Plan. - New Forest National Park Local Plan 2016 2036 Adopted 2019101 which sets the target to provide an additional 800 homes in Policy SP19: New residential development in the National Park, along with consideration of the work on an emerging Local Plan. - Wiltshire Core Strategy Adopted 2015102 which sets the indicative housing requirement target for Wiltshire at 42,000 homes in Core Policy 2: Delivery strategy, along with consideration of the work on an emerging Local Plan that is currently at Examination. - Basingstoke and Deane Local Plan 2011-2029 Adopted 2016103 which outlines the provision of 15,300 new dwellings in Policy SS1 Scale and Distribution of New Housing, along with consideration of the work on an emerging Local Plan. - Eastleigh Local Plan 2016-2036 Adopted 2022104 which has identified the minimum requirement of dwellings for Eastleigh to be 14,580 in Strategic Policy S2, Approach to new development, along with consideration of the work on an emerging Local Plan also underway. - Southampton City Centre Action Plan, Adopted 2015105 outlines a requirement for 5,450 dwellings in Policy AP 9 Housing Supply, along with consideration of the work on an emerging Local Plan.

-87 Local_Plan_2016-2036_Part_One_FINAL.pdf (newforest.gov.uk); Accessed 13/04/2023
+100 Local_Plan_2016-2036_Part_One_FINAL.pdf (newforest.gov.uk); Accessed 13/04/2023